ZaneBaker2001/retail-data-pipeline/README.md

 - `batch/`: Daily ETL jobs to load into data warehouse
 - `airflow/`: DAG to schedule batch jobs
 - `warehouse/`: PostgreSQL schema
+- `docker/`: contains both of the necessary files to setup Docker
+- `data/`: contains two empty files that will be populated with data whenever the project is ran

 ## Requirements
 ```bash